catppuccin/userstyles/docs/userstyle-creation.md

    These extra `usage` & `faq` keys will ensure that you can add important information about the port to the README.

-   The keys `color` & `icon` are best explained the schema specification itself.
+   The `icon` key is best explained the schema specification itself.

-   The key `past-maintainers` is a list of people who have maintained the port in the past.
+   The `past-maintainers` key is a list of people who have maintained the port in the past.
 We encourage all maintainers to add/remove themselves from this list as they see fit.